Best Portable Air Conditioners And How They Work | Weather.com

 According to the company, it can cool rooms up to 500 square feet, but we might suggest no more than 400 square feet depending on the ceiling size.
 Because of the dual hose evaporation, you shouldn’t need to worry too much about draining the unit like some of the others on this list, though there is a drain opening you can use with a hose.
 It’s quite a bit heavier than some of the other portable air conditioners, so it’s not going to be quite so easy to move around, and it’s fairly tall.

-Many reviewers say this is a beat of an air conditioner, and can blow out extremely cold air.
+Many reviewers say this is a beast of an air conditioner, and can blow out extremely cold air.
 Multiple users had it in rooms with vaulted ceilings, and it was “up to the challenge.”
 One reviewer said, “At the end of the day, you just need the AC to do one thing: cool.
 And I think this thing has great performance, especially for a portable…the Whynter has kept my apartment 20 degrees cooler than the outside, on what I can only hope [was] the hottest day of the year.”

 Another said, there’s “a lot to like with this unit”, going on to detail how well the dual hose works, the coldness of the air, auto-evaporates as promised and they said it runs quieter than some of the other portable air conditioners used in the past.